With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 A playful mingling of sweet, spicy, and savory best describes this rich dessert.
-What works best about this dessert is the texture and saltiness of ...
+What works best about this dessert is the texture and saltiness of the almond-pretzel crust, ...

 Pulse pretzels and almonds in a food processor.
 Add sugar, cinnamon, 1/2 teaspoon of espresso granules and butter, then pulse a few times.

 Press the pretzel-almond crumb mixture into either a 9 inch tart tin, or 6 small individual tart dishes.
 You can use the bottom of a glass to press ...

 Bake the crust for 10-12 minutes (375 degrees), and remove from the oven to cool while you make your filling.
 Turn oven down to 325 degrees.

 Pulse figs in a food processor until they form a thick paste.

 In a medium saucepan, heat the heavy cream and the milk until it simmers

 Once it simmers, remove from heat and stir in the chocolate bits, along with the cinnamon, and salt.